Wildsong/ol-react/README.md

  * Zoom slider
 * Sources
  * OSM
- * BingMaps -- requires an API key
+ * BingMaps -- requires your API key
- * Tile ArcGISRest
+ * Tile ArcGIS REST and GeoServer WMS
+ * Vector tiles (only tested with GeoServer so far, not ArcGIS)
- * XYZ tiles
+ * XYZ tiles tested with ArcGIS
 * Layers
  * Tile
  * Vector (with option for clustered point features)